jassics/awesome-aws-security/README.md

     * 1.10 **Security Hub:** AWS Security Hub gives you a comprehensive view of your high-priority security alerts and security posture across your AWS accounts
     * 1.11 **AWS WAF:** AWS WAF is a web application firewall that helps protect your web applications or APIs against common web exploits that may affect availability, compromise security, or consume excessive resources
     * 1.12 **AWS Macie:** Macie is all about protecting data.
 It is a machine learning service that watches data access trends and finds anomalies to spot data leaks and unauthorized data access.
+    * 1.13 **AWS Detective:** Amazon Detective automatically collects log data from your AWS resources and uses machine learning, statistical analysis, and graph theory to build a linked set of data that enables you to easily conduct faster and more efficient security investigations.
 2. [Arsenal of AWS Security Tools](https://github.com/toniblyx/my-arsenal-of-aws-security-tools) - Collection of all security category tools and products
 3. [AWS Security Automation](https://github.com/awslabs/aws-security-automation) - Collection of scripts and resources for DevSecOps and Automated Incident Response Security
 4. [Security Monkey](https://github.com/Netflix/security_monkey) - Monitors AWS, GCP, OpenStack, and GitHub orgs for assets and their changes over time.